-The Indian national flag is a horizontal tricolor in equal proportion of deep saffron on the top, white in the middle and dark green at the bottom.
+The Indian national flag is popularly known as Tiranga which means "three colours".
+It is a horizontal tricolour in equal proportion of deep saffron at the top, white in the middle and green at the bottom.
 The ratio of the width to the length of the flag is 2:3.
-At the center of the white band, is a wheel in navy blue color that indicates the Dharma Chakra (the wheel of law).
-The wheel has 24 spokes.
+At the center of the white band, is a wheel with 24 spokes in navy blue colour that indicates the Dharma Chakra (the wheel of law).

 Blank India Flag for Kids

 The colours of the flag have a significance of their own:

 Saffron: Saffron is the upper most colour of the flag and is a symbol of courage and selflessness.